righettod/injection-cheat-sheets/README.md

 # Introduction

-This document has for objective to provide some tips to handle **Injection** into application code.
+This document has for objective to provide some tips to handle **Injection** into Java application code.

-It's a work in progress in order to create a cheat sheets about Injection topic with OWASP Java folks.
+It's a work in progress in order to create a cheatsheet about Injection topic with OWASP Java folks.

+Cheatsheet name will be **Stopping injection in Java cheatsheet**.

 # Roadmap

-* Add code samples for all specific injection
 * Add JPA / LDAP case

 *Code of samples are implemented using Maven test cases.*